edoardottt/gonesis/README.md

 # gonesis
-Create Golang project structure ready to be pushed on GitHub
+Create Golang project structure ready to be pushed on GitHub (Go + Genesis)

 Installation 📝
 -------